-OK, now that we’ve got some historical perspective on inflation, the Fed Fund rate, and the 10-year Treasury yield, let’s look at how interest rates and the S&P 500 have correlated.
+OK, now that we’ve got some historical perspective on inflation, the Fed Funds rate, and the 10-year Treasury yield, let’s look at how interest rates and the S&P 500 have correlated.

-The stock markets are all at record highs, housing is making a strong comeback, and the US unemployment rate is at 5.1%.
 All factors point towards higher inflation.
 Too much inflation is bad for buyers of goods like housing, food, clothing.
-Inflation will be the biggest cause of war between the haves and the have-nots.
+Inflation may be the biggest cause of war between the haves and the have-nots.